syncfusion-content/ej2-treemap-docs/ej2-javascript/treemap/accessibility.md

 ## WAI-ARIA attributes

-The TreeMap component follows the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
-The following ARIA attributes are used in the TreeMap component:
+The TreeMap control follows the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The following ARIA attributes are used in the TreeMap control:

 | Attributes | Purpose |
 | --- | --- |